millywanderi/codingtemple/README.md

 parsing large volumes of data for specific formats, like email addresses or phone numbers.
 Regex can significantly simplify complex string operations, helping developers work smarter and more efficiently.

+* **File Handling.** We learnt learn the fundamentals of Python file handling—how to open, read, write, and append to files.
+I also explored how to manage structured data, such as lists, dictionaries, and custom data formats, using files.
+By the end, I was be able to build a simple program that interacts with files to store and retrieve data interactively.